Pregnancy and Scoliosis: What You Should Know Before, During, and After

 1. Back Pain and Posture Changes

-Many pregnant women experience low back or pelvic pain, and scoliosis can sometimes increase this.
+Some pregnant women experience low back or pelvic pain, and scoliosis might increase this prevalence.
 The growing uterus shifts your center of gravity forward, which may feel different if you already have spinal asymmetry.
-Supportive braces, maternity belts, and posture-focused physical therapy can help.
+Supportive braces, maternity belts, and posture-focused and pelvic floor physical therapy can help.

 2. Exercise and Movement